diogolbar/mask-detection/README.md

 ![](onefacemask.png)

 ![](maskfinal.png)
 where we used a green rectangle to represent a mask detection and a red one when no mask is detected.
 The code also displays the text "Mask" or "No Mask" and what is the percentage that the algorithm based it's decision on.
-We also used the same model for mask detection, without the percentages, [using webcam](mask_recog.py) (yes, this is me):
+We also used the same model for mask detection, without the percentages, using a [webcam](mask_recog.py) (yes, this is me):

 ![](masktest.gif)